Contents

 UNITA is an alliance of 5 Romance-language countries: France, Spain, Italy, Portugal and Romania.
 This makes it an ideal location for developing the intercomprehension method and facilitating interaction and mobility.

-When welcoming foreign students to our courses, teachers of all disciplines are made aware of the intercomprehension method, which facilitates access to courses taught in French.
+When welcoming foreign students to our courses, we make teachers of all disciplines more aware of the intercomprehension method, to facilitate access to courses taught in French.

 - For students: